lenderpanel

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I am the registered owner of a 1 bedroom flat in Talybont, conveyancing formalities finalised 7 years ago.
-Can you give me give me an indication of the likely cost of a lease extension?
-Similar flats in Talybont with a long lease are worth £190,000.
-The ground rent is £45 invoiced annually.
-The lease comes to an end on 21st October 2087
+I inherited a 1 bedroom flat in Talybont, conveyancing was carried out in 2008.
+Can you please calculate a probable premium for a statutory lease extension?
+Similar flats in Talybont with over 90 years remaining are worth £201,000.
+The ground rent is £45 yearly.
+The lease ceases on 21st October 2089

-The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of comprehensive investigations.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information without first seeking the advice of a professional.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide a more accurate figure in the absence of comprehensive due diligence.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first seeking the advice of a professional.

 Last updated